jifems/adxsharing/share-your-adx-data.md

-# Tutorial: Share data from Azure SQL-based sources
+# Tutorial: Share data from Azure Data Explorer

-In this tutorial you will learn how to set up a new Azure Data Share and start sharing SQL-based data with customers and partners outside of your Azure organization.
+In this tutorial, you will learn how to set up a new Azure Data Share resource and start sharing data from your Azure Data Explorer (ADX) cluster with your partners and customers following these steps:

-In this tutorial, you'll learn how to:

 > [!div class="checklist"]
-> * Create a Data Share.
+> * Create a Data Share resource.
+> * Create a share.
-> * Add tables and views to your Data Share.
+> * Add ADX databases your share.
-> * Add recipients to your Data Share.
+> * Add recipients to your share.

 ## Prerequisites